 Just as in days of old, life in Hawaii is lived outdoors.
-Whether it's surfing, swimming, fishing or picnicking with the 'ohana (extended family and friends) on weekends, encounters with nature are infused with the traditional Hawaiian value of aloha 'aina - love and respect for the land.

-Start by going hiking across ancient lava flows, up craggy volcanic peaks and along fluted pali (sea cliffs).
-Learn to surf, the ancient Hawaiian sport of 'wave sliding,' then snorkel or dive with bountiful tropical fish, giant manta rays and sea turtles.
+Whether it's surfing, swimming, fishing or picnicking with the 'ohana (extended family and friends), encounters with nature are infused with the traditional Hawaiian value of aloha 'aina - love and respect for the land.
+Go hiking across ancient lava flows and fluted pali (sea cliffs).
+Learn to surf, the ancient Hawaiian sport of 'wave sliding,' and then snorkel or dive with giant manta rays and sea turtles.
 Kayak to a deserted offshore island or hop aboard a winter whale-watching cruise.
-Back on land, crawl through hollowed-out lava tubes, gallop with paniolo (Hawaiian cowboys) along mountain ranch trails or zipline through cloud forests.
+Back on land, ride horseback with paniolo (Hawaiian cowboys).